broadinstitute/warp/pipelines/broad/qc/CheckFingerprint.documentation.md

 ## Modes

-The CheckFingerprint Pipeline can operate in different modes (effectively) based on the inputs supplied.
-These are briefly described here.
+The CheckFingerprint Pipeline can operate in different modes based on the inputs supplied.
+These options include:
+1. Download a fingerprint file from the Mercury Fingerprint Store **OR** supply one as input (i.e. define the fingerprint_genotype_VCF input).
+2. Compare the genotypes in the selected fingerprint file to those in an input VCF/BAM **OR** just return the fingerprint file (i.e. no comparison file is supplied as input).

+Read more about the different input options in the section below.